 The award-winning Dower House serves a Modern British menu; chef David Campbell and his team love their all-new kitchen, and that enthusiasm translates into exquisite, creative dishes.
 Who knew chocolate and eucalyptus go together?
 (You may hear your fellow diners marvelling loudly over the chef’s artistry – the praise is fully deserved.)
 The full, fabulous tasting menu is served on Fridays, Saturdays and Sundays, but you won't go hungry mid-week with all-day dishes served in the restaurant or the beautifully manicured garden.

 They’ll mix anything you like (the classic negronis are perfect) and the blue-and-gold bar across the hall from the restaurant’s a pleasant place to sit and sip a while.

 Breakfast is served from 8am to 10.30am; Sundays until 11am.
 An all-day menu runs from 12 noon to 9pm; the tasting menu (available Friday, Saturday and Sunday) is served from 7pm to 9pm and afternoon tea is from 1.30pm to 5pm.

 The clue’s in the name: the hotel’s right in the centre of the Royal Crescent, at the heart of Bath.

-The nearest airport is Bristol International, which is a 40-minute drive from the hotel.
+The nearest airport is Bristol International, which is a 45-minute drive from the hotel.
 London Heathrow is an hour and a half away and Gatwick is three hours.

 Trains from London Paddington head directly to Bath Spa and take an hour and 20 minutes.
 From the station, the distance is under a mile and transfers to and from the hotel can be arranged for £5 to £10.

 The nearest motorway is the M4, which will deliver you all the way from London.
 There's a garage at the back of the hotel and valet parking is included in the rate.
 Alternatively, street permits are also available.